eth-cscs/eth-cscs.github.io/scientific_computing/supported_applications/vmd/README.md

 ```bash
 render TachyonLOptiXInternal my_image.ppm
 ```
 The following job script asks for 1 node, using 1 task per node.
-VMD will automatically use all threads available on the node and execute the contents of your TCL script in file "script.tcl".
+VMD will automatically use all threads available on the node and execute the contents of your TCL script in file `script.tcl`.

 ```bash
 #!/bin/bash